unahouExosite/docs/rpc/README.md

     }
 }
 ```
+* `"status": "ok"` means `"result"` contains an object containing list(s) of resource IDs.

+* `"status": "error"` means one or more specified resource types are invalid, and `"result"` contains an error string.

-<strong>DEPRECATED</strong> If the `<filter_list>` argument is omitted entirely, the result is instead a list of resource IDs in the same order as the input type list.
-This form of the `listing` command is deprecated.
+<strong>DEPRECATED</strong> If the `<options>` argument is left out, the result is instead a list of resource IDs in the same order as the input type list.
+This form of the `listing` command is deprecated and should not be used for new code.

 ```
 {